ssiddhantsharma/mood-lifters/README.md

-# MoodLifters | Random Motivational Quotes | Siddhant Sharma
+# MoodLifters | Random Motivational Quotes

 It is a javascript based random quote display that churns out cute and motivational quotes one after the other!